hosshonarvar/SegNet/README.md

 2-Training

-- To develop the model, I used the implementation of SegNet neural network in http://github.com/toimcio/SegNet-tensorflow -- the SegNet was proposed in http://arxiv.org/abs/1511.00561 and http://arxiv.org/abs/1511.02680 for segmentation of objects in an image.
+- To develop the model, I used the implementation of SegNet neural network in http://github.com/toimcio/SegNet-tensorflow -- the SegNet was proposed in http://arxiv.org/abs/1511.00561 for segmentation of objects in an image.

 - As part of the SegNet algorithm, the pretrained VGG-16 neural network is needed as the encoder.
 The vgg16.npy file can be downloaded from https://mega.nz/#!YU1FWJrA!O1ywiCS2IiOlUCtCpI6HTJOMrneN-Qdv3ywQP5poecM, which should be in the main folder.